Inclusive Engagement Techniques and Approaches

 • Develop any visual aids needed to help explain key concepts or complex information.

 • Consider and assign roles that may be needed, such as facilitators and notetakers.
+Ensure City staff subject matter experts are available to address questions the public may have.

 • Choose venues that are fully accessible, including parking, entrances and restrooms.
 Choose venues near transit and that have adequate parking.